pointOfive/Home/Analysis/README.md

-   If we actually do imagine we are sampling and testing some proportion of true and false null hypotheses, it is still not true that the proportion of null hypotheses that are true at a given p-value level is the p-value; rather, as is quickly seen via some simulation experiements, the p-value does not have an direct correlation with the proportion of null hypotheses that are true at a given p-value level.
+   If we actually do imagine we are sampling and testing some proportion of true and false null hypotheses, it is still not true that the proportion of null hypotheses that are true at a given p-value level is the p-value; rather, as is quickly seen via some simulation experiments, the p-value does not have an direct correlation with the proportion of null hypotheses that are true at a given p-value level.

 The following simulation dashboard shows the correlation of p-value and null hypotheses truthfulness by plotting the proportion of true null hypotheses rejected at a given p-value level under various settings.
-Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#p_values) to explore the live interactable version of the plot.
+Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#p_values) to explore the live interactive version of the plot.

 <p align="center">